arribada/LoraTracker/README.md

 ```
 headers:
     traccarServer: http://traccar:5055
+# Or the IP if not on the same machine as the packet forwarder.
 Uplink data URL: http://lora-gps-server:8070/traccar
 ```
 > multiple uplink urls are separated by coma:<br/>
 > http://lora-gps-server:8070/smartConnect, http://lora-gps-server:8070/traccar

-In the traccar sofware add each tracker as device with its corresponding Device EUI(no empty spaces between the pairs).

 ## LoraGpsSender setup
  - Env vars